kaso-gg/KasoGG/index.md

 ![Doggo](/images/dogs/chalkboardDog1.png){:height="150px"}
 # Doggo is cALcuLaTINg...
 Results from [PRIOR SESSIONS](#past-events) are linked at the bottom of the page.
 The most recent scoring results will be on this page during the event.
+Data updates ~5 minutes after each match.